 To combat this problem, the EPA has enacted water quality standards that limit the amount of chloride that water treatment plants are allowed to release into the environment.
 Many communities are now finding that their facilities are unable to handle the volume of salts coming in – hence the water softener bans.

-As a conscious parent, should you be concerned?
+As a conscious parent, should you be concerned about water softener safety?
 And, are there any health risks associated with conventionally softened water?

 Unless someone in your household has a health condition that requires a restricted sodium diet, there is no evidence that the small amount of extra salt in the water is harmful to ingest (although it may taste unpleasant, especially if you’re not used to it.)
 However, if you or your kids suffer from skin problems that won’t go away, take note: some people with sensitive skin have reported rashes and itchiness from treated water.